sveltekit-i18n/lib/docs/README.md

 {{placeholder; default:This is default value;}}
 ```

-The `default` value can be set also dynamically using the translation payload in your `.svelte` file.
+The `default` value can be also set dynamically using the translation payload in your `.svelte` file.
 For example:

 ```javascript
 $t(`error.${code}`, { default: $t('error.default') })
 ```
-This value is used in case no `default` value is defined within the placeholder itself.
+This value is used in case no `default` value is defined within the placeholder definition itself.
 For more, see `Dynamic default` section in [custom-modifiers](https://github.com/jarda-svoboda/sveltekit-i18n/tree/master/examples/custom-modifiers) example.

 ### Modifiers
 Modifiers don't represent the payload value directly, but they can use it for further calculations.
 Currently, these modifiers are in place: